 Enforcement and Penalties

-Following the Port’s educational outreach and training period, Harbor Police Community Service Officers will enforce SDUPD Code Section 8.05, which includes the following administrative fines for violations of the code:
+Enforcement of SDUPD Code Section 8.05 is conducted by Harbor Police Community Service Officers and, includes the following administrative fines for violations of the code:

 • $250 – First Offense